guirgouveia/stack.io-assignment/docs/task-2-kubernetes.md

 ```

 Skaffold will rebuild the image and redeploy upon changes to the source code or template files.

+Skaffold automatically uses the minikube Docker daemon, so the image will already be present in the cluster.

 ### Accessing the App